Zeeshanahmad4/chatgpt-knowledge-base-chatbot/README.md

 # OpenAi Chatgpt on your own data

 I am currently in the process of developing the chatbot that utilizes your personal data to answer contextually.
 I am already halfway through the project, and I plan to open-source the code soon.
-It would be greatly appreciated if you could give this repository a star and consider joining my Server: [https://discord.gg/qHeVBhU4n5](https://discord.gg/qHeVBhU4n5) for collaboration and discussion.
+It would be greatly appreciated if you could give this repository a :star: and consider joining my Server: [https://discord.gg/qHeVBhU4n5](https://discord.gg/qHeVBhU4n5) for collaboration and discussion.

 ## Here are the technical stacks that I am utilizing to build this chatbot: